-If you are going for a job as a waiter, the interviewer wants to know how you would handle a cranky customer, or if you are an airline check-in person, how you would diffuse the situation if flights were delayed.
+Criticism from a client is a completely different kettle of fish to that from a colleague.
+It's important to make this distinction, since handling criticism from clients and carrying out effective damage control could be a core component of the job on offer.
+If you are going for a job as a waiter, for example, the interviewer wants to know how you would handle a cranky customer, or if you are applying for a job as an airline check-in agent, how you would diffuse the situation if flights were delayed.